awsdocs/aws-codecommit-user-guide/doc_source/how-to-delete-repository.md

 # Delete an AWS CodeCommit Repository<a name="how-to-delete-repository"></a>

+To delete an AWS CodeCommit repository, use the AWS CLI or the AWS CodeCommit console\.

+**Note**
+Deleting a repository does not delete any local copies of that repository \(local repos\)\.
 To delete a local repo, use your local machine's directory and file management tools\.

-To delete an AWS CodeCommit repository, use the AWS CLI or the AWS CodeCommit console\.
+**Topics**
 + [Use the AWS CodeCommit Console to Delete a Repository](#how-to-delete-repository-console)
 + [Delete a Local Repo](#how-to-delete-repository-git)
 + [Use the AWS CLI to Delete an AWS CodeCommit Repository](#how-to-delete-repository-cli)